Temple Garden Chambers is a leading common law set based in London and The Hague.

 This page contains further information about pupillage at Temple Garden Chambers.
-To navigate to a particular section, please use the following links:
+To navigate to a particular section, please click on the dropdowns below.

 Temple Garden Chambers is a leading civil law set with expertise in a number of different fields, as reflected in our repeated recognition in leading directories, such as Chambers UK and the Legal 500.